 The presentation and functional currency of the Company and its subsidiaries is the Canadian dollar.
 Assets and liabilities denominated in foreign currencies are translated into Canadian dollars at exchange rates in effect at the statement of financial position date for monetary items and at exchange rates prevailing at the transaction date for non-monetary items.
 Revenue and expenses are translated at the transaction date except for amortization, which is translated at historical exchange rates.
-Gains and losses on translation are included in the determination of net loss for the period.
+Gains and losses on translation are included in the determination of net earnings (loss) for the year.